 Have you ever had a close friendship with someone but lost touch with them over the years?
 One of you moves away, gets too busy to write, or even call.
 You feel sad that all of those memories of shared experiences fade in your memory and evidently theirs too.
 So after a few years of trying to reconnect you both give up.

-While my husband and I lived in New Orleans for eight years while he earned his degree and doctorate, we enjoyed meeting some great friends.
+While my husband and I lived in New Orleans for eight years during which he earned his Masters and Doctorate degrees, we enjoyed meeting some great friends.
 We shared many wonderful times: eating together, going out together, and just sharing life events.
 We helped each other out in times of need while we lived near each other too.

 After eight years my husband’s education was over and we moved away in search of jobs for him and a home where we could both work and have a family.
 After a teaching job in Mississippi, we moved back home to South Carolina for awhile.